Kota

 However, Maternity Benefit is not subject to Universal Social Charge (USC) and PRSI.

-A self-employed person may only qualify for a half-rate Maternity Benefit if they have eligibility for a full-rate Maternity Benefit and receive one of the following social welfare payments:
+However, you may only qualify for a half-rate Maternity Benefit if you’re eligible for Maternity Benefit and receive a social welfare payment like the Widows and Surviving Civil Partner’s Pension.

 In addition to the 26 weeks of paid maternity leave, employed and self-employed people can take an extra 16 weeks of unpaid maternity leave if necessary.

-If you have a premature birth before your maternity leave starts, the maternity leave instead begins from the date of birth and carries on for 26 weeks plus an additional period.
+If you’re self-employed and have a premature birth before your maternity leave starts, the maternity leave instead begins from the date of birth and carries on for 26 weeks plus an additional period.

 This extra period is the time between the baby's actual birth date and the day you had initially planned to take leave before your expected due date.